AI4Bharat/Indic-Swipe/index.md

 3. Two datasets of simulated word traces for supporting work on gesture typing for Indic language keyboards including low resource languages like Telugu and Kannada.
 4. The accuracies of the proposed models vary from 70 to 89% for English-to-Indic decoding and 86-95% for Indic-to-Indic decoding across the 7 languages used for the study.

+## Paper
+Our work on IndicSwipe has been accepted at the 28th International Conference on Compuational Linguistics [(COLING 2020)](https://coling2020.org) as a conference paper titled "Joint Transformer/RNN Architecture for Gesture Typing in Indic Languages."

 ## People

 This work has been developed by [Emil Biju](https://github.com/emilbiju), [Anirudh Sriram](https://github.com/anirudhs123), [Prof. Mitesh Khapra](https://www.cse.iitm.ac.in/~miteshk/) and [Prof. Pratyush Kumar](https://www.cse.iitm.ac.in/~pratyush/) from the Indian Institute of Technology, Madras.
 Ask us your questions at [emilbiju7@gmail.com](mailto:emilbiju7@gmail.com) or [anirudhsriram30799@gmail.com](mailto:anirudhsriram30799@gmail.com).

+## Further Work
+We plan to pursue further work on this front by developing an application that would allow live usage and testing of our models.
+We also plan on diversifying our dataset and models to support a wider range of Indic languages.